ashtencodes/moonwalk/_posts/2021-11-08-Alakai-Trail-Directory.md

 author: Ashten Akemoto
 ---

 A web application that allows state officials and the general public to monitor the foot-traffic density on any of Hawaii's hiking trails.
-This was our team's entry to the [Hawaii Annual Coding Challenge](https://hacc.hawaii.gov) (HACC) 2021, which got us invited to the finals day present to judges and an audience.
+This was our team's entry to the [Hawaii Annual Coding Challenge](https://hacc.hawaii.gov) (HACC) 2021.
+Selected as finalists, our team presented to Hawaii government officials and judges from companies like Microsoft and Amazon.
 Also, check out our [Devpost](https://devpost.com/software/rose-luiwyo).

 <img src="https://user-images.githubusercontent.com/74911365/154952499-8de579a1-1ae2-45ea-b541-61a832515775.png" width="700">

 <div style="text-align:center;">
-  <iframe width="560" height="315" src="https://youtube.com/embed/7zXx1ivkXIg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;   clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe width="700" src="https://youtube.com/embed/7zXx1ivkXIg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;   clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 # Overview